 Leticia De Mattos-Arruda, Stephen-John Sammut, Edith M. Ross, Rachael Bashford-Rogers,Erez Greenstein, Havell Markus, Sandro Morganella, Yvonne Teng, Yosef Maruvka, Bernard Pereira, Oscar Rueda, Suet-Feung Chin, Tania Contente-Cuomo, Regina Mayor, Alexandra Arias, Raza Ali, Wei Cope, Daniel Tiezzi, Dan Reshef, Elena Martinez, Vicente Peg, Santiago Ramon y Cajal, Javier Cortes, George Vassiliou, Gad Getz, Serena Nik-Zainal, Muhammed Murtaza, Nir Friedman, Florian Markowetz, Joan Seoane and Carlos Caldas

-Genetic modification of primary human B cells generates translationally-relevant models of high-grade lymphoma (bioRxiv, 2019)
+Genetic modification of primary human B cells generates translationally-relevant models of high-grade lymphoma (Nature Communications, 2019 and bioRxiv, 2019)

 Rebecca Caeser, Miriam Di Re, Joanna A Krupka, Jie Gao, Maribel Lara-Chica, João M.L Dias, Susanna L Cooke, Rachel Fenner, Zelvera Usheva, Hendrik Runge, Philip A Beer, Hesham Eldaly, Hyo-Kyung Pak, Chan-Sik Park, George Vassiliou, Brian J.P Huntly, Annalisa Mupo, Rachael JM Bashford-Rogers, Daniel J Hodson

 FcgRIIb differentially regulates pre-immune and germinal center B cell tolerance in mouse and human.
 (Nature Communications, 2019)